-References to the Client Security Software Administrator's Guide
+References to the Client Security Software Administrator and User Guide

-References to the Client Security Software Administrator's Guide are provided in this document.
-The Administrator's Guide contains information about using User Verification Manager (UVM) and working with UVM policy, and information about using the Administrator Utility and the User Configuration Utility.
+References to the Client Security Software Administrator and User Guide are provided in this document.
+The Administrator and User Guide contains information about using User Verification Manager (UVM) and working with UVM policy, and information about using the Administrator Utility and the User Configuration Utility.

-After you install the software, use the instructions in the Administrator's Guide to set up and maintain the security policy for each client.
+After you install the software, use the instructions in the Administrator and User Guide to set up and maintain the security policy for each client.